geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 What people actually _do_ when they’re online is enormously varied and heavily correlated with class and age.
 Digital exclusion is intersectional, and the worst experiences are suffered by those who are older, less well educated, less likely to be employed, female and disabled {{<rawhtml>}}<span class="citation" data-cites="vandeursen2014">(Deursen &amp; Dijk, 2014, p. p520)</span>{{</rawhtml>}}.
 The result of this is an enormous gap between tech ‘haves’ and ‘have-nots’.
 It is not just a simple binary test – ‘are you on the internet / using a smartphone / on Facebook?’ – but a complex multidimensional matrix of skills, abilities, and capabilities.
 This matrix is highly impacted by a range of psychosocial variables, and significantly affected by overall motivation {{<rawhtml>}}<span class="citation" data-cites="mcneal2008">(McNeal, Hale, &amp; Dotterweich, 2008)</span>{{</rawhtml>}} for the specific ‘clickable possibilities’ {{<rawhtml>}}<span class="citation" data-cites="kleine2013">(Kleine, 2013, p. p38)</span>{{</rawhtml>}} the citizen wants to accomplish.

-{{<image-with-caption "internet-use-by-age.png" "Internet users by age group (Office for National Statistics, 2019)" "Internet users by age group (Office for National Statistics, 2019)" "frame">}}
+{{%image-with-caption "internet-use-by-age.png" "Internet users by age group (Office for National Statistics, 2019)" "frame"%}}
+Internet users by age group (Office for National Statistics, 2019)
+{{%/image-with-caption%}}
 {{<rawhtml>}}<span class="citation" data-cites="officefornationalstatistics2019"></span>{{</rawhtml>}}

 This situation is worsened still in the context of the current shift of government and statutory services to be ‘digital by default’ {{<rawhtml>}}<span class="citation" data-cites="ukcabinetoffice2012">(UK Cabinet Office, UK Govenrment Digital Service, &amp; Rt Hon Lord Maude of Horsham, 2012)</span>{{</rawhtml>}}, or worse, online only.
 In the UK, key activities such as claiming benefits, filing tax returns, and accessing medical services are in the process of being moved online ‘to transform public services … making them better and cheaper for taxpayers and more effective and efficient for government’ (ibid.).
 In other words, services are no longer ‘door to door’ but rather ‘person to person’, mediated by the internet {{<rawhtml>}}<span class="citation" data-cites="wang2018">(Wang, Zhang, &amp; Wellman, 2018)</span>{{</rawhtml>}}.